NexPlayer/Android-SDK/advanced.md

 #### int getProperty (NexProperty property)

-Gets the value of an individual NexPlayer™ integer property.
-Properties control the behavior of NexPlayer™ and the features that are enabled.
+Gets the value of an individual NexPlayer integer property.
+Properties control the behavior of NexPlayer and the features that are enabled.
 This gets integer properties; for string properties, use getStringProperty instead.

 **See Also**